imhamzaa/sentimentanalysis/README.md

 Overall, code is taking input text from user and after performing sentiment analysis, tells you the category of entered text or mood of user based on entered text.

+**NOTE:** It is highly recommended to use cleaned data for better results.
+The larger the dataset would be for training, the better result would be.